 Souvlaki: I’m keeping it pretty standard here, but souvlaki is definitely one of the best dishes to try, particularly if you’re on a budget.
 Delicious skewers of spiced chicken, beef, pork or lamb are placed on thick, fluffy pita bread and served with a side of french fries, some tzatziki sauce and a slice of lemon.

-The holy grail of cooking techniques and what all modern chefs seem to be trained in, French Cuisine has been influenced over the years by Spain, Switzerland, Germany, Belgium and Italy, but at the core, it is undeniably French.
+The holy grail of cooking techniques and what all modern chefs seem to be trained in, French cuisine has been influenced over the years by Spain, Switzerland, Germany, Belgium and Italy, but at the core, it is undeniably French.

 Centuries of perfecting specific preparation methods have made this one of the most influential cuisines in the world.

-While it has a reputation for being pretentious, when you’re travelling in France and even in Paris you’ll find that there are many casual French bistros that offer incredible food with generous portion sizes at affordable prices.
+Although French food has a reputation for being pretentious, when you’re travelling in France and even in Paris you’ll find that there are many casual French bistros that offer incredible food with generous portion sizes at affordable prices.

-While the sauces, meats and vegetable preparations are enough to get anyone’s mouth-watering, don’t forget the incredible variety of cheese, bread and wine found in France!
+While the sauces, meats and vegetable preparations are enough to get anyone’s mouth watering, don’t forget the incredible variety of cheese, bread and wine found in France!